Cryptim/Youtube-Nigerian-caption-translator/README.md

 ## 🔗 Local model (N-ATLaS / llama-server)

 This project uses a locally hosted model instance (N-ATLaS or a compatible llama-server).
 No cloud API key is required.
-The extension sends translation requests to the local server's OpenAI-compatible endpoint `/v1/chat/completions`.
+The extension sends translation requests to the local server's OpenAI-compatible endpoint `/v1/chat/completions` on your machine (localhost — not the cloud).

 If you need help starting a local llama-server, follow the step-by-step instructions below (Windows example).
-These steps show how to install a llama-server, place the GGUF model, start the server, and test the OpenAI-style API.
+These steps show how to install a llama-server, place the GGUF model, start the server, and test the local server's OpenAI-compatible endpoint (this is a local endpoint, not OpenAI's cloud API).

 ### Local setup (Windows example)